-The NHMRC Investigator Grants scheme aims to support the research program of outstanding investigators at all career stages.
-It will consolidate separate salary and research support into a single grant scheme by offering a salary component (if required) and a research support package (RSP).
+The NHMRC Investigator Grant scheme supports the research program of outstanding investigators at all career stages.
+It consolidates salary and research support into a single grant scheme by offering a salary component (if required) and a research support package.

-The expected outcomes of the NHMRC Investigator Grants are:
+The intended outcomes of the Investigator Grant scheme are:

 - flexibility for investigators to pursue important new research directions as they arise and to form collaborations as needed

 - opportunities for researchers at all career stages to establish their own research programs

 - reduced application and peer review burden on researchers.

 The NHMRC’s Investigator Grant scheme may also be used to fund Medical Research Future Fund (MRFF) Investigator Grants through the Investigator Grants: MRFF Priority Round.
 MRFF applicants must also complete the Translational Outcomes MRFF template provided in this Grant Opportunity.

 The provisional funding allocation for NHMRC Investigator Grants available under the 2020 Grant Opportunity is estimated to be between $340 million and $380 million.
 NHMRC’s Research Committee annually reviews and recommends indicative budget amounts to be awarded across individual funding schemes.